 10m Air rifle men and women

-- In the following final, the eight remaining finalists shoot ten shots.
+In the following final, the eight remaining finalists shoot ten shots.
 The points achieved are subdivided into tenths.
-A shot that hits directly in the center of the ten counts as a 10.9, whereas a shot just barely is touching the center counts as 10.0 The results from the normal program and the final are then added together to determine the winner.
+A shot that hits directly in the centre of the ten counts as a 10.9, whereas a shot just barely is touching the centre counts as 10.0 The results from the normal program and the final are then added together to determine the winner.